-\end{corollary} The bound in Corollary \ref{cor:lower_bound} does not require any parameter estimation and can be calculated solely based on time $t$ information.
-Corollary \ref{cor:lower_bound} complements the recent literature on the recovery of beliefs. \citet{ross2015recovery} shows that one can recover $F_t$, if the pricing kernel is transition independent.
-Subsequent work \citep{borovivcka2016misspecified,qin2018long,jackwerth2020does} casts doubt on the transition independence assumption and shows that recovery is generally impossible.
-Complimentary to these results, Corollary \ref{cor:lower_bound} shows that one can still establish a lower bound on the left tail of the physical distribution, using a different set of (mild) economic constraints.
-Moreover, Section \ref{sec:asym_tail} showed that the right tail of $F_t$ can be recovered from the risk-neutral distribution due to the near absence of risk-adjustment.
-Both results combined show that approximate recovery of $F_t$ using option prices might still possible. \\
+Proposition \ref{prop:lower_bound} provides a bound on the physical CDF that requires no parameter estimation and relies solely on time $t$ information.
+This result complements recent work on belief recovery. \citet{ross2015recovery} demonstrated CDF recovery under the assumption of transition independence, but subsequent research has questioned this assumption \citep{borovivcka2016misspecified, qin2018long, jackwerth2020does}.
+In contrast, Proposition \ref{prop:lower_bound} establishes a lower bound on the left-tail of the physical distribution using a different set of mild economic constraints.
+Additionally, Section \ref{sec:data} showed that the right-tail of $F_t$ can be approximately recovered from the risk-neutral distribution due to the minimal need for risk-adjustment.
+These findings suggest the potential for approximate recovery of $F_t$ using option prices.\\